sector8nl/api-v1-example/README.md

 ###Accessing the API

 Make a GET request to https://app.trengo.eu/api/v1/{method} with a request-header named `token`.
-This a unique string referencing the agency.
+This an unique string referencing the agency.

 #####Example